Prison Ministry Volunteers

 Matthew 25:36

-Our services include Bible Study, Life Recovery and AA programs, Indigent Toiletries Ministry, support of church services and a Spanish service, a Grief course and learning to live and heal after loss, and Exercise Program (softball).
-Graduation and Celebration activites include staff appreciation as well.
-We also have customized the course on Grieving and bring the program to a local halfway house for women.
+Our services include Bible Studies, Overcomers, Celebrate Recovery Life Recovery and AA programs, an Indigent Toiletries Ministry, support of inmate church services, a Grief course held at each prison teaching learning to live and heal after loss, Graduation and Celebration activities include staff appreciation as well.
+We also have customized the course on Grieving and bring the program to a local women’s halfway house residential program.

 Grieving while in Prison Prison Ministry Volunteers